-Community Insurance Spain (2026): What It Covers & Limits
+Community Insurance in Spain (2026): What It Covers & Limits

 Community insurance in Spain (seguro de comunidad) protects shared areas and structural elements of residential buildings, but it does not fully cover individual properties.